mariellefoster/plots_and_projects/README.md

 ## Is this the pick up line you're looking for?
 - Input someone's bio, get out a charming and friendly hello line/question
 - Outlines the generalities of what makes for a good opener line vs. can be strange/obnoxious
+- Could be turned into a good game, where you lose points for only sending emojis

 ## Ad Company revealer
 - Reveals ad company classifications of people